bagisto/user-guide/src/configure/google-captcha.md

 # Google Captcha

 Google reCAPTCHA protects your storefront's forms from bots.
-It gives every visitor a score, and rejects requests whose score is below the threshold you set.
+It gives every request a score, and rejects requests whose score is below the threshold you set.
 Bagisto uses **reCAPTCHA Enterprise**, which needs a Google Cloud project, an API key and a site key.

 ## Get the keys from Google Cloud